akhansari/EsBankAccount/README.md

    - We aren't too concerned about the outcome.
    - But, we need to build the state in a particular way.

+It should be noted that the BDD DSL style brings more readability and neat helpers but it isn't mandatory.\
+In your test files you can have different kind of unit tests.
+For instance a test could be as simple as [this](https://github.com/thinkbeforecoding/UnoCore/blob/solution/Uno.Tests/Tests.fs).

 ### Decider Structure

 It's possible to organize the Decider into five sections: